Google Analytics is essential for your website – here’s how it works.

 Dive deep into the interests and shopping habits of your site visitors.
 In-market segments show you what kind of products they are actively researching.
 Affinity categories show you the users’ interest – are they foodies or shopaholics, travel buffs or TV lovers?

 The acquisition section is always the first stop when we get access to a new Google Analytics account.
 This is where you learn how people are getting to the site.
 Is it through Google or Bing?
-Are they using a direct link, or have they come from a social platform or an EDM?
+Are they using a direct link, or have they come from a social platform, your digital advertising or an EDM?

 The importance of this information is obvious.
 Once you know where your visitors are coming from, you can refine your entire online approach to ensure your website is visible in all the right places.